nourmohamed99/Monitoring-k8s-prometheus/README.md

 # Monitoring kubernetes cluster using prometheus

+This project aims to set up a comprehensive monitoring solution for a Kubernetes cluster using Minikube, Prometheus, and Grafana.
+It provides a straightforward way to monitor the health and performance of a local Kubernetes cluster.

 In this project, we will install Docker, Kubernetes (minikube & kubectl), Helm, Prometheus, and Grafana from scratch on a centos 9 machine.
 Use Prometheus to monitor the Kubernetes cluster.